jstnmthw/hlstatsnext/packages/plugins/amx/README.md

 # HLStatsNext AMX Mod X Plugin

-A sophisticated event processing plugin for AMX Mod X that handles structured commands from the HLStatsNext daemon.
+An event processing plugin for AMX Mod X that handles structured commands from the HLStatsNext daemon.
 The plugin receives structured event data and handles all presentation formatting, including colors and localization.

 ## Features